Neoepitope-based Personalized DNA Vaccine Approach in Pediatric Patients With Recurrent Central Nervous System Tumors

 • ≥ 3 months since autologous bone marrow/stem cell prior to first dose of vaccine.

-• Radiotherapy (in instances of lesions amenable to radiotherapy, such as bone metastases or metastases causing nerve impingement): At least 4 weeks must have elapsed prior to first dose of vaccine.
+• Radiotherapy (in instances of lesions amenable to radiotherapy, such as bone metastases or metastases causing nerve impingement): The last fraction must have been at least 4 weeks prior to first dose of vaccine.

-• Investigational agents: At least 4 weeks must have elapsed prior to first dose of vaccine.
+• Investigational agents: The last dose must have been at least 4 weeks prior to first dose of vaccine.

-• Normal bone marrow and organ function as defined below:
+• Adequate bone marrow and organ function as defined below:

 • Absolute neutrophil count ≥ 1.5 K/cumm